-Acute pain may be mild and last just a moment, or it may be severe and last for weeks or months.
-In most cases, acute pain does not last longer than six months and it disappears when the underlying cause of pain has been treated or has healed.
-Unrelieved acute pain, however, may lead to chronic pain.
+Acute pain may be mild and last just a moment.
+Or it may be severe and last for weeks or months.
+In most cases, acute pain does not last longer than 6 months, and it stops when its underlying cause has been treated or has healed.

 Low back pain